Former Bradley, NBA coach Dick Versace stood by his players and by Chicago

 He loved The Second City and listening to live music at blues bars.
 He loved dining in Greek Town and along Taylor Street.
 He loved any movie theater with a film he hadn’t seen.

-“There’s a pulse, a beat to the city that I’ve always been effected by,” he once told a Tribune writer, adding boastfully, “I bet I know more about Chicago than you do.
-I know where you can get baked Alaska at 4 a.m.Where at 3:30 a.m. you can hear Diana Washington and Nat King Cole on a juke box.”
+“There’s a pulse, a beat to the city that I’ve always been affected by,” he once told a Tribune writer, adding boastfully, “I bet I know more about Chicago than you do.
+I know where you can get baked Alaska at 4 a.m.Where at 3:30 a.m. you can hear Dinah Washington and Nat King Cole on a juke box.”

 Another friend, television producer Charlie Besser, said: “He loved the authentic stuff.
 He loved finding a little joint on the corner that no one knew of.
 He loved knowing the waiters and the managers and the bus boys.”